c02kr/c02kr/README.md

 - but you can still say me hello here **c02kr@icloud.com**

-You just hit a route that doesn't exist... the sadness.
+You just hit a route that doesn't exist... the sadness.🤟